The Sustainability Tracker Methodology

 Certifications play an important role in sustainability, but they’re only part of the story.

 On Sustainability Tracker, certifications are shown alongside the broader actions a brand is taking.
-They provide a recognised point of reference, but they don’t define the entire profile.
+They provide a recognised point of reference, one where the provider of the certification can be clearly identified, whether it’s a self assessment or a third party.

-This makes it easier to understand not just what certifications a brand holds, but how those certifications connect to its overall approach.
+This makes it easier to understand not just what certifications a brand holds, but what that actually means in the context of the brand.

 Progress over perfection

-Not every brand is at the same stage, and the methodology is designed to reflect that.
+Not every brand is at the same stage of the sustainability journey, and the Sustainability Tracker methodology is designed to reflect that.

 Sustainability Tracker allows brands to show progress as it happens.
 Information can be updated, expanded and refined over time, creating a more accurate picture of how sustainability evolves within a business.